Software-Archetypes/archetypes/party/README.md

 As a result, such solutions are semantically incorrect, meaning that the model does not reflect the actual essence of the business problem, thus complicating programming on both the model and client code sides.
 The model is characterized by high complexity and poor functional scalability.
 Typically, in such situations, we observe the use of separate models by different teams, which effectively hinders data consistency, and very similar work must be done in many places by many people.

+### Distributed architecture

+We often encounter situations where models such as `User`, `Customer`, `Partner`, and others are implemented across separate applications.
+This approach adds complexity, forcing client applications to integrate with multiple data sources.
+Maintaining consistency between these applications is both challenging and costly, typically having a negative impact on the delivery and operational performance.
+Introducing new features often requires changes across multiple applications managed by different teams.
+Additionally, issues with data consistency can result in customer-reported bugs needing to be analyzed and resolved by several development teams simultaneously.

 ## Solution

 The essence of the problem lies in the role-centric model.
 Both the attempt to enrich the `User` type with data and functions specific to a given role, as well as the creation of types corresponding to roles, such as `Lead`, `Customer` or `Partner`, cause many problems.
 What if the center of the model is not a role, but an entity such as a person or an organization?